English Language Teaching

 Teaching English to Speakers of Other Languages

-We offer 3 options—certificate and minor (for non-education majors) and licensure (for education majors).
+We offer 3 options—a certificate or a minor for non-education majors and licensure for education majors.

-- A TESOL Certification is intended for those who hope to teach English in addition to their primary career focus.
+- A TESOL Certificate is intended for those who hope to teach English in addition to their primary career focus, especially in international settings.
 Through this program, you will earn a certificate as evidence that you are equipped with the basic skills needed for teaching English.
-This certification requires five courses/14 credit hours, including a two-credit practicum.
+This certificate requires 14 credit hours, including a two-credit practicum.

 - A TESOL minor combines well with many majors.
-It will allow you to utilize your skills in academic institutions, language school, social agencies, business/technology institutes, church programs, missions opportunities and more.
-This minor requires seven courses (including one education class) along with your choice of electives.
-This minor is open to non-education students.
+It will allow you to utilize your skills in language schools, social agencies, non-profit organizations, business/technology institutes, church programs, mission opportunities and more.
+This minor requires 24-26 credit hours of coursework along with your choice of several electives.
+The minor is open to non-education students.